guzey/guzey.github.io1/_posts/2016-06-09-hierarchies-of-status.md

 ## Conclusion

 Obfuscating hierarchies should probably help.
-In fact, this is what norms against wage disclosure are probably [about](https://www.youtube.com/watch?v=1bO8zEaSuWg) (Perez-truglia, 2016), (Card, Mas, Moretti, & Saez, 2010), (Brown, Gardner, Oswald, & Qian, 2008).
-But universality of this strategy is questionable.
+In fact, this is what norms against wage disclosure are probably [about](https://www.youtube.com/watch?v=1bO8zEaSuWg).
+But the universality of this strategy is questionable.

 Still, I really like this model as a basis for thinking about the world, as, personally, I can employ advanced epistemology to extend the dimensions to infinity, believe weightings to impossible, pretend hierarchies to be completely obfuscated, etc. and live in complete peace with myself and others.